 Installing a GPS tracking device is now quicker, easier, and more affordable than it has ever been.

-Escalating car theft statistics leads to an overall increase in the costs of motorists' insurance policy.
+Escalating car theft statistics lead to an overall increase in the costs of motorists' insurance policies.

-However, having more vehicles with car trackers installed is improving the theft prevention and recovery rate.
+However, installing more vehicles with car trackers improves the theft prevention and recovery rate.

 This should lead to motorists saving more money in the long term.

-If an insurance provider is asking for some kind of monitored tracker to be installed then they are giving you the choice of all categories and, as long as the tracker is Thatcham approved then they will be satisfied.
+If an insurance provider is asking for a monitored tracker to be installed, then they are giving you the choice of all categories, and as long as the tracker is Thatcham-approved, then they will be satisfied.

 Below we will explain what the different Thatcham tracker categories provide.